 The MESI protocol is the most widely adopted protocol, so it is a reference point for our evaluations.
 We did not evaluate a pure WU protocol, like Dragon, since it is known from the literature [16] that a pure WI protocol outperforms a pure WU protocol when we adopted a scheduling which permits process migration.
 For this reason, we considered a selective invalidation protocol, which has a WU strategy for the truly shared data (PSCR).
-Moreover, we considered a protocol specifically designed to treat the data migration (AMSD), since process migration involves also data migration.
-This also produce an interesting evaluation on how effective the pattern detection works, compared to a selective private/shared detection mechanism, in the case of DSS workload.
+We also considered a protocol specifically designed to treat the data migration (AMSD), since process migration involves also data migration.

 MESI is a Write Invalidate MOESI class protocol [21], based on Goodman's Write-Once 4-state protocol [11].
 The protocol has four states: Modified, when the cache block is the only modified copy with respect to main memory; Exclusive, when the cache block holds the only valid copy that is identical to the block in main memory; Shared, when the cache block holds a valid copy that is identical to the block in main memory and may be present in other caches; Invalid, when the cache block holds no valid information.
-It is implemented in most of the commercial high-performance microprocessor like AMD series, the PowerPC series, the SUN UltraSparc II, SGI R10000, Intel Pentium, Pentium series.
+It is implemented in most of the commercial high-performance microprocessor like AMD series, the PowerPC series, the SUN UltraSparc II, SGI R10000, Intel Pentium series.

 AMSD is a protocol using Adaptive Migratory Sharing Detection [3], [18].
 Migratory sharing is characterized by the exclusive use of data for a long time interval.
 Typically, the control over these data migrates from one process to another [12].
-The protocol identifies migratory-shared data dynamically in order to reduce the cost of moving them.
+The protocol identifies migratoryshared data dynamically in order to reduce the cost of moving them.
 The implementation is an extension of a common MESI protocol.
 When AMSD detects a block that has to be treated exclusively for a long time interval, it invalidates the copy locally during the handling of a remote miss, thus avoiding a necessary consequent coherence transaction.